“Find work you’re good at” is a truism, but we think many people still don’t take it seriously enough.

 This means that we often advise people to first identify some high-impact paths, and then choose between them based on their degree of fit with them — especially focusing on those where they might excel.

-It also means that it can be worth taking a job that you think is, say, in your second tier for impact, but is a better fit for you.
+If you have very low personal fit for a job, it doesn’t matter how impactful the option might be in general — your total impact could end up very low.
+So it can be worth taking a job that you think is, say, in your second tier for impact, but is a better fit for you.

 Because personal fit is so important, we would almost never encourage you to pursue a career you dislike.
 Succeeding in almost any career takes many years and sometimes decades of work.
 If you don’t like your job, you’re unlikely to stick with it that long, and so you’ll forgo a lot of your impact.
 (And there are other reasons we wouldn’t encourage you to pursue a career you dislike.)